Guru Ram Das

 Guru Ram Das (Gurmukhi: ਗੁਰੂ ਰਾਮ ਦਾਸ, pronunciation: /pa/; 24 September 1534 – 1 September 1581), sometimes spelled as Guru Ramdas, was the fourth of the ten Sikh gurus.
-He was born to a family based in Lahore, who named him Bhai Jetha.
-He was orphaned at age seven; and thereafter grew up with his maternal grandmother in a village.
+He was born to a family based in Lahore.
+His birth name was Jetha, and he was orphaned at age seven; he thereafter grew up with his maternal grandmother in a village.

 At age 12, Bhai Jetha and his grandmother moved to Goindval, where they met Guru Amar Das, the third leader of Sikhism.
 The boy accepted the guru as his mentor, served him, and eventually joined his family by marrying his daughter.
 When it came time for Guru Amar Das to name his successor, he passed over his own sons and chose Bhai Jetha, citing his exemplary service, selfless devotion, and unquestioning obedience.

 Renamed Ram Das ("servant of God"), Bhai Jetha became the fourth Guru of Sikhism in 1574.
 He faced hostility from the sons of Guru Amar Das, and shifted his official base to lands identified by Guru Amar Das as Guru-ka-Chak.
 He founded the town of Ramdaspur, later renamed Amritsar and known as the holiest city of Sikhism.
-Unlike the first three Gurus, he appointed his own son as his successor, as would the fifth through tenth Sikh Gurus.
+Unlike the first three Gurus, he appointed his own son as his successor.
+Whereas the first four Gurus were not related to their predecessors by descent, the fifth through tenth were all direct descendants of Guru Ram Das.
 He served until his death in 1581.

 He is remembered in the Sikh tradition for expanding the manji organization for clerical appointments and donation collections to theologically and economically support the Sikh movement.
 In a similar light to his predecessor, Guru Ram Das also encouraged widow remarriage.